Bausch + Lomb AllergiFlash eye drops pods

 Product Information

-AllergiFlash single-dose eye drops contain the active ingredient levocabastine.
-This non-prescription allergy eye drop belongs to the family of medications called antihistamines.
+AllergiFlash eye drops contain an active substance, levocabastin.
+This anti-allergy eye drops without a prescription belongs to a family of medicines called antihistamines.

-This single-dose eye drop blocks the release of histamine in the body and thus reduces allergic reactions.
-AllergiFlash is used to treat allergic conjunctivitis, which is characterized by red, swollen, watery, or itchy eyes and eyelids.
+This dosed eye drops block the release of histamine into the body and thus reduces allergic reactions.
+AllergiFlash is used to treat allergic conjunctivitis, recognizable by red and swollen eyes and eyelids, crying or itchy eyes.

-The dosage of AllergiFlash is 1 drop in each eye, repeated if necessary, up to 4 times a day.
+The dose of AllergiFlash is 1 drop in each eye to be repeated if necessary up to 4 times a day.

 Before using AllergiFlash, wash your hands to avoid any risk of contamination.

-Place a drop in your eye and close it for a few seconds.
+Drop one drop in the eye and close it for a few seconds.

-Wipe off any excess AllergiFlash with a clean gauze pad.
+Wipe the surplus of AllergiFlash with a clean compress.

-Squeeze the inner corner of your eye for one minute to prevent the product from entering the bloodstream.
+Press the inner corner of the eye for one minute so that the product does not pass into the bloodstream.

-The amount of eye drops in the AllergiFlash dose is sufficient to treat both eyes.
+The amount of eye drops in the AllergiFlash pod is sufficient to treat both eyes.

-If you are treating allergic conjunctivitis with multiple eye drops, wait at least 15 minutes before putting more drops in your eye.
+If you have treatment of allergic conjunctivitis with several eye drops, wait at least 15 minutes before putting drops in your eye again.

-If you are allergic to levocabastine or any of the excipients (hydroxypropylbetadex, sodium dihydrogen phosphate dihydrate, disodium phosphate dodecahydrate, sodium chloride, purified water), do not use AllergiFlash.
+If you are allergic to levocabastin or any of the excipients (hydroxypropylbeta ex, sodium dihydrogen phosphate dihydrate, disodium phosphate dodecahydrate, sodium chloride, purified water) do not use AllergiFlash.

-This antihistamine eye drop does not contain preservatives.
+This antihistamine eye drops does not contain preservatives.

-Occasional use of AllergiFlash during pregnancy is possible.
-However, due to a lack of data, it is preferable to refrain from use during breastfeeding.
+The use of AllergiFlash during pregnancy may be considered.
+However, due to lack of data, it is preferable to abstain during breast-feeding.

-If symptoms worsen or persist, it is best to consult your doctor.
+If symptoms become worse or not to disappear, it is best to consult your doctor.

-Read the instructions carefully before using AllergiFlash eye drop unit-dose containers.
+Read the package leaflet carefully before using AllergiFlash eye drops.

 ANSM - Updated on: 02/17/2023